MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 2. Under **Sharing Notes**, move the sliders to the off position for the options you want to turn off.

 ## Export a note

+You can export your notes to share them with other apps on your device that support the iOS sharing function.
+The notes image and text are exported without any special formatting.

+To export a note:

 1. Select **Notes** on the right side of the screen.
 2. Select **Browse** to open the notes browser.
 3. Select the **Overflow** menu ![Overflow menu button](media/overflow-button.png "Overflow menu button") in the upper-right corner of the notes card.